SERVICES

 Who would benefit from the partnership?

 Barbara Jordan founded the YETP in 2004.
-Mrs. Jordan formed the YETP to provide individuals with the tools needed to generate jobs and build wealth through entrepreneurship, because a significant portion of people opted to pursue career goals elsewhere because of the rising costs to live in New York.
-She holds a MBA from Dowling College and a BS from York College.
+Mrs. Jordan formed the YETP to provide individuals with the tools needed to generate jobs and build wealth through entrepreneurship.
+She holds an MBA from Dowling College and a BS from York College.

 THE BOARD OF DIRECTORS